Penn State Great Valley's Academic Integrity Policy and Procedure

 When an instructor suspects academic dishonesty, he or she will notify the student of the suspected infraction as soon as possible.
 The instructor will meet with the student to discuss the situation.
 The instructor will present any evidence supporting the suspected infraction, inform the student of the academic and/or disciplinary sanctions and gives the student a chance to respond.
 If after discussion, the instructor wishes to proceed with the charges, he/she will sign and provide the student with a copy of the Academic Integrity Form.

-After receiving the Form, the student will have three business days to submit the form with a signature indicating whether they accept responsibility for or contest the charges and sanction.
+After receiving the Form, the student will have five business days to submit the form with a signature indicating whether they accept responsibility for or contest the charges and sanction.
 If the student accepts the charge(s)and the proposed sanction is not greater than a failing grade for the course, then the case is closed.
 If the student contests the charges or the proposed sanction is greater than a failing grade for the course, the case will go to the School's Academic Integrity Committee for review and/or referral to the Judicial Affairs Designee for disciplinary action.
 If the student fails to respond or refuses to sign and return the Form, it will be interpreted as acceptance of the charges and sanctions.

 When the student contests the charge(s) and the case is forwarded to the School Academic Integrity Committee for review, the instructor will assign a DF grade.
 The instructor or Committee chair will notify the registrar upon resolution of the case and request assignment of the grade that resulted from the process.
 The instructor will notify the student, in writing concerning the assignment of the DF grade.
 The student should also be encouraged to continue in the class until the conclusion of the process based on a presumption of innocence and the fact if they are found not responsible, they will receive an “earned grade”.